vinnn/ODIN_proj03_tictactoe/README.md

-# TIC-TAC-TOE APP
+# ODIN_tictactoe

-### Background
-Course project:
-- Course Provider: ODIN Project
+## Motivation
+This project is to practice the concepts learned in the Odin Project - Full Stack Javascript - Javascript lessons.
+- Javascript, Factory functions, Module pattern

+## Concepts covered
-- Course: Javascript Full Stack Web Development
+- HTML5, CSS, Javascript
-- Section: Javascript
+- Git/Github

-### Link to the application:
+## View page
 https://vinnn.github.io/ODIN_tictactoe/

+## Thank you
-### Thank you
+Thank you the Odin Project
-I would like to thank the Odin Project and thank you all providers of internet resources that I managed to access and learn from.
+and to the very helpful providers of internet resources